Terms and Conditions

 - At-Risk Youth prize

-Aviva's global Street-to-School program aims to help 500,000 At-Risk-Youth and children living on, working on or who have strong connections with the street get back into education or training programs.
+The Aviva Street-to-School program has helped over 640,000 At-Risk Youth and children living on, working on or who have strong connections with the street get back into education or training programs.

 The At-Risk-Youth Prize is an Aviva Community Fund grand prize, given to a single idea that aligns with Aviva's Corporate Responsibility commitment globally.
 Up to $150,000 will be reserved for the At-Risk-Youth prize.